 Saola Distribution

 Saola lives only in the Annamite Mountains along the border of Vietnam and Laos.
-These areas are part of the Annamite Range moist forests, known for their thick vegetation, high humidity, and limited human access.
+These areas are part of the Annamite Range moist forests, known for dense vegetation, high humidity, and limited human access.
+The species was first identified from a skull found in Vu Quang National Park, a historically important location that marked the scientific discovery of this rare animal.

 In Vietnam, most records of saola Vietnam are found south of the Song Ca River, extending as far south as Quang Nam Province (now part of Da Nang).
 A small population of saola Vietnam has also been recorded north of the Ca River, especially in Phu Houng Nature Reserve.